• Skip to primary navigation

 spicy tuna rice bowl

-It's a simple Asian rice recipe because it's made with pantry ingredients, especially if you have canned tuna and leftover cooked rice in the fridge to reheat.
+It's a super simple Asian rice recipe made with pantry ingredients, like canned tuna and roasted seaweed.
+Making it a fantastic way to add seafood to your diet.

 Japanese Spicy Tuna Rice Bowl